 The number of seals in the Wadden Sea region is well documented.
 Scientists from Wageningen Marine Research, (formally IMARES) count the seals in the Dutch Wadden Sea from an airplane by taking photos of them while lying on the sandbanks.
 One third of the population is then under water, so the scientists add 30% to the total counted in order to reach a final estimation.

-Of the seals that inhabit the international wadden region (Netherlands, Germany and Denmark), the large majority are harbor seals, numbering around 38,100 in 2017 (adults and pups).
-However, harbor seals also inhabit other waters.
+Of the seals that inhabit the international wadden region (Netherlands, Germany and Denmark), the large majority are harbor seals, numbering around 40,000 in 2018 (adults and pups).
+However, harbour seals also inhabit other waters.
 In the North Sea area, they are found around the Scottish islands, in the Wash, along the English, French and Belgium coasts, in the Danish Skagerrak and along the southern coast of Norway.

 Satellite observations of seals with transmitters show that grey seals from the Wadden Sea can wander over the entire North Sea, and even swim from the Wadden Sea all the way to Scotland and back.